-It’s recommended that you travel to France with a start-up budget of about $3600 to sustain yourself for the first month there.
+It’s recommended that you travel to France with a start-up budget of about $3,600 USD to sustain yourself for the first month there.
 This will allow you the chance to find an apartment and live comfortably before you’re given your first paycheck.

-Once you’re ready to pull the trigger, you’ll need to start looking for a job.
+Once you’re ready to make the move to France, you’ll need to start looking for a job.

 Fortunately, the international demand for ESL teachers has made it easier than ever to begin your career.
 Here’s how.

-Probably the best way to find a decent teaching job is to first look online.
+One of the best ways to find a decent teaching job is to first look online.
 There are several websites that post open positions.